savonet/book/language.md

 The handler is here the function `handle_metadata`, which prints the field associated to `"title"` in the association list given in the argument `m`.

-Other useful operators allow the registration of handlers for the following
-situations:

-- `blank.detect`: when a source is streaming blank (no sound has been streamed for some period of time),
-- `source.on_track`: when a new track is played,
-- `source.on_end`: when a track is about to end,
-- `on_start` and `on_shutdown`: when Liquidsoap is starting or stopping.
+Printing a line is quick, so we register it with `synchronous=true`.

+The other events of a source are watched in the same way, with the methods `on_track` (a new track is played), `on_position` (a given position in the current track is reached) and `on_shutdown` (the source stops).
+A few handlers are still passed to operators instead: `blank.detect` calls ours when a source has been streaming blank for some period of time, and `on_start` and `on_shutdown` call ours when Liquidsoap is starting or stopping.

 Many other operators also take more specific handlers as arguments.
 For instance, the operator `input.harbor`, which allows users to connect to a